 Some of the most vibrant and exciting evidence of the growth of America’s diverse culture over the past 120 years is found in historical sound recordings.
 Yet unusual provisions of U.S. copyright law place these recordings at risk of being lost forever.
 U.S. laws not only make it difficult for students, scholars and the general public to hear and study our recorded legacy, they even place obstacles in the way of preserving these recordings.
+Passage of the Music Modernization Act in 2018 was a good first step, but much work remains to be done.

 Did you know that: